matplotlib/CZI_2021-03_mpl/LOI.md

 > currently 174 words (lifted from cycle 3 text)

-Matplotlib is the most widely used and de-facto standard visualization library in Python (over 1M monthly users) and is a mature library (17+ years old) with over 1,250 individual code contributors.
-In addition to being directly used by scientists, it is central to many libraries and applications that implement domain-specific visualizations, including CZI funded projects such as scikit-learn, CellProfiler, scanpy, starfish, nipy, and scikit-image.
+Matplotlib is the most widely used and de-facto standard visualization library in Python (over 1M monthly users) and is a mature library (18+ years old) with over 1,250 individual code contributors.
+In addition to being directly used by scientists, it is a core dependency of libraries and applications that implement domain-specific visualizations, including CZI funded projects such as scikit-learn, CellProfiler, scanpy, starfish, nipy, MNE-python, and scikit-image.
 To aid users in discovering these extensions we have recently been assigned a Trove classifier on PyPI [1] (which we applied for due to a conversation at the first CZI EOSS summit).

 Given the centrality of visualization to data analysis across all domains, no single tool can satisfy all needs.
 There are a range of tools not built on